egeniq/android-tv-program-guide/README.md

 For the same reason, a lot of features are not configurable, to keep the code simple.
 If you feel that we should still offer a package, feel free to open a ticket to discuss :)

+### Right-to-Left (RTL) layout direction

+This library supports RTL devices.
+When the layout direction is inverted, it will show the top and bottom widgets aligned to the right side, as well as the channel list, and the timeline will count up from right to left, so it will be inverted as well.
+If you don't wish to change the timeline, you can revert commit `d7ba2af7e5d82bc9751a66a1a2f491ea85bfe458`.

 ### Support